 Are outdoor amplified events allowed?

 Yes.
 Outdoor amplified events are allowed with an Outdoor Amplified Sound Event Permit (OASEP).
 Any individual/business/organization may apply for up to eight OASEPs for any one location in a calendar year.
 Permits will not be issued for the same location more than eight times in a calendar year.
-(To Apply)
+Apply here

 An applicant wishing to hold more than eight outdoor amplified sound events per year for the same location may apply for an Outdoor Amplified Sound Event Special Use Permit (OASESUP) to consider the allowance of a greater number of outdoor amplified sound events.
-(To Apply) Link to form
+Apply Here

 - OASEPs will only be issued for events between 9 a.m. and 9 p.m.
 Sun-Thurs and between 9 a.m. and 10 p.m.
 Fri. and Sat.